-22 Ecommerce Trends for 2020 [Survey Report]
+30 Ecommerce Trends for 2021 [Survey Report]

-The goal of the Ecommerce Trends 2020 Survey Report is to show possible directions, explain why different cases happen, and enrich it with opinions from other sources; thus, we didn’t want to form an opinion from our perspective, as it wouldn’t be objective.
-We decided to let our readers make conclusions themselves, based on rich survey data.
-With the knowledge gained from research questions, readers will be able to incorporate their own ideas about the future.
+The goal of the Ecommerce Trends 2021 Survey Report is to show possible directions, explain why different cases happen, and enrich it with opinions from other sources; thus, we didn’t want to form an opinion from our perspective, as it wouldn’t be objective.
+We decided to let our readers make the conclusions themselves, based on rich survey data.
+With the knowledge gained from research questions, the readers will be able to incorporate their own ideas about the future.

-In this article, you will find a summary of the Ecommerce Trends 2020 Survey Report.
+In this article, you will find a summary of the Ecommerce Trends 2021 Survey Report.
 A complete and comprehensive analysis can be found in the PDF file.
 Enjoy!

-22 Ecommerce Trends For 2020:
+30 Ecommerce Trends For 2021:

-- Environmentally-Friendly Ecommerce
+- Financial Ecommerce Trends

-- Competition Level Overview
+- Competition Ecommerce Trends

 - Free Returns

-- Direct Selling in Social Media
+- Direct Selling In Social Media

 - Dynamic Pricing